 After preliminary remarks, the four guests split up into different rooms to conduct seminars for the students.
-I managed to observe bits of all four sessions and was immediately impressed by the level of coaching, but even more impressed when each of the pros went to their respective instruments and ripped off the most difficult passage of whatever the poor student was struggling with at the moment.
+I managed to observe bits of all four sessions and was immediately impressed by the level of coaching; I was even more impressed when each of the four went to their respective instruments and ripped off the most difficult passage of whatever the poor student was struggling with at the moment.
 This, I thought, was brilliant stuff.
 To be sure, there were outstanding people on the UNM faculty, but nothing compared to the coaching and playing I was observing.
 It would only get better.

 What is chamber music?
 The genre traces its roots back to the middle ages when instruments were largely used to accompany singers.
 Over the next several centuries compositions, both sacred and secular (secular as in not based on religious text), were written for small groups of instruments.
-At the same time playing instruments among friends and family in the home also grew in popularity.
+At the same time, playing instruments among friends and family in the home also grew in popularity.
 The high point for chamber music writing began with classical composers such as Haydn, Mozart and Beethoven.
-It continued in the 19th century with romantic era composers like Brahms and Tchaikovsky, and on into the 20th century with works by Stravinsky, Schoenberg, Hindemith and more.
+It continued in the 19th century with romantic era composers like Brahms and Tchaikovsky, and on into the 20th century with works by Stravinsky, Schoenberg, Hindemith, and more.
 It continues to this day.
-In terms of instrumentation chamber music is usually scored for less than 10 players and most often makes use of piano and string instruments (violin, viola, cello and infrequently bass).
-Wind instruments—both woodwinds and brass—are often scored for as well.
+In terms of instrumentation, chamber music is usually scored for less than 10 players and most often makes use of piano and string instruments (violin, viola, cello and infrequently bass).
+Compositions for wind instruments—both woodwinds and brass—are also common.

 Mendelssohn Octet for Strings in E-flat, Op.
 20

 Felix Mendelssohn’s string octet in e-flat was written when the composer was just 16 years old.
 The work calls for two string quartets but the scoring is closer to that of a string orchestra.
-The four movements are filled with beautiful melodies, clever invention, and clever orchestration.
-This is one of my very favorite chamber works and the recording on the Phillips label with the Italian group I Musici is phenomenal.
+The four movements are filled with beautiful melodies and clever orchestration.
+This is one of my very favorite chamber works and the recording on the Phillips label with the Italian group, I Musici, is phenomenal.
 Also look for the recording by the Cleveland and Meliora Quartets on Telarc.

-If I had to convince anyone of the merits of chamber music Schubert’s “Death and the Maiden” Quartet would be it.
+If I had to convince anyone of the merits of chamber music, Schubert’s string quartet, “Death and the Maiden” would be it.
 I can’t think of a more tragically beautiful and engaging chamber work that immediately grips the full attention of the listener.
 Schubert’s story is all the more remarkable.
-In a short lifespan of less than 32 years the composer wrote over 600 songs, nine complete symphonies, various works for the church, opera, and a large collection of chamber works and solo piano music.
+In a short lifespan of less than 32 years, the composer wrote over 600 songs, nine symphonies, various works for the church, opera, and a large collection of chamber works and solo piano music.
 In particular, the last five years of his life are unparalleled in terms of creative musical output.
-His string quartet No. 14 is my favorite.
+His string quartet No. 14 was composed during that period.
 Schubert wrote the piece in March of 1824 after a serious illness, realizing that he was dying.
 The work is named for the theme and variations of the second movement taken from a lied (song) of the same name written in 1817.
-But the theme of death can be felt throughout the work in terms of the key--d-minor--and the intensity and pathos of the writing.
-As for recordings, the versions by the Tokyo Quartet and Emerson Quartet are both outstanding.
+The theme of death can be felt throughout the work in terms of the key--d-minor--and the intensity and pathos of the writing.
+As for recordings, the versions by the Tokyo Quartet and the Emerson Quartet are both outstanding.
 A must listen!